| Alternate Electronics Modules for Modulators |

 specially to cope with this.
 All the other modules create a mono signal, which will

-Circuit diagrams for six of the seven production modules
+Images and circuit diagrams for six of the seven production modules are available below.

-Note that these are not scans of original Shergold schematics - they have been reverse
+Note that these are not original Shergold schematics (if such things ever existed!)- they have been reverse

 Click on the name of a module to jump to the full description and schematics...